moremeyou/Obsidian-Tag-Buddy/README.md

 - [ ] Specify copy to section prefix in tag-summary code block Ex: Section 1(-)
 - [ ] Edit tag text modal (options for this instance, all in note, across vault?)
 - [ ] Separate nested tags (part of the edit modal above?)
-- [ ] Add tag modal can also have the edit button for each tag
 - [ ] Command/modal to create a summary note from tag
 - [ ] Possible undo/redo without switching to edit mode?
 Notices or buttons.
 - [ ] ON-GOING: Refactoring and cleanup